 Enlisted Marines who wish to further their careers in specialized fields must go through an application process, which is considered for Warrant Officer 1 rank.
-Eligible recruits have a number of years in service as determined by the route of choice (For example, a minimum of 8-year experience as a Sergeant or 16-year as a Gunnery Sergeant for the Machine Gunner program.)
+Eligible recruits have a number of years in service as determined by the route of choice (For example, a minimum of 8 years experience as a Sergeant or 16-year as a Gunnery Sergeant for the Machine Gunner program.)

 An ideal candidate meets professional and fitness standards, can provide a record of good standing, and gets a score of 110 or more on the Armed Services Vocational Aptitude Battery Electrical Composite test.
-Upon acceptance, the recruit must go for 13 weeks training on Warrant Officer Basic Course before making rank and receiving the first assignment duty.
+Upon acceptance, the recruit must go for 13 weeks of training on Warrant Officer Basic Course before making rank and receiving the first assignment duty.

 Chief Warrant Officer 2 (W-2)

 Chief Warrant Officer 2 is the second lowest Warrant Officer ranking appointed by the Secretary of the Marine Corps.
 The W-2 assumes their first duty assignment usually at a Batallion level.
-Higher ranking officers have authority, but the W2’s purpose is to lend their expertise at an intermediate level.
+Higher-ranking officers have authority, but the W2’s purpose is to lend their expertise at an intermediate level.
 For example, a special position in Infantry Companies called the “The Gunner” are masters of all weapons in the USMC and train Marines in tactics development and major combat operation.

 Chief Warrant Officer 3 (W-3)

-The Chief Warrant Officer 3 is the third rank in the Chief Warrant Officer chain.
+Chief Warrant Officer 3 is the third rank in the Chief Warrant Officer chain.
 Promotion depends on the decision of selection boards and record review opens for eligibility after two years.
 The W3 fulfills a supervisory and support role in technical and tactical operations.
 Their expertise is considered advanced at this point and works in a team or brigade.